Table of contents

 Thanks to Snapchat, we were first introduced to “stories”, which are now a default of almost all social media channels.
 Stories are short video content that disappear after 24 hours – this kind of “in the moment” content makes a stronger connection to an audience.

-It used to be that news feed posts brought a ton of attention to companies on social media, however stories are growing 15x faster than the news feed.
-In addition to live streaming, stories are the primary way that brands should convey their message.
+It used to be that news feed posts brought a ton of attention to companies on social media, however, stories are growing 15x faster than the news feed.
+In addition, to live streaming, stories are the primary way that brands should convey their message.
 As a business, build an authentic voice and use it to connect with your audience.
 While stories are short in length and disappear, you are able to reach a larger audience and can quickly catch their attention.

 Providing your customer with a personalized experience is what it’s all about, after all, customers are individuals with their own tastes and wants.
 Consider Amazon, when visiting your homepage, you see product recommendations that are similar to something you purchased before – if you bought books then you’ll see more books or if it was running shoes then more exercise equipment is targeted.
 Your homepage on Amazon is tailored to your needs.

 Gartner also reported that smart personalization engines that recognize customer intent will also enable digital businesses to increase profits by up to 15%.
-Instead of just showing every little thing to the customer, you can cut out the noise and show the options most relevant for the modern customers.
+Instead of just showing every little thing to the customer, you can cut out the noise and show the options most relevant for modern customers.

 The last latest small business trend is all about 5G.
-5G networks will likely be all across the world in 2020 and can open avenues like we’ve never seen.
+5G networks will likely be all across the world in 2023 and can open avenues like we’ve never seen.
 On average, 5G pushes download speeds of about 1 Gbps and with high download speeds, it completely changes how we interact on the internet.
 It makes interactions far more instantaneous which benefits small businesses so much because they can communicate and get things done so much faster.

 Connecteam is your tool to manage employee engagement, development, and relationship.
 You can streamline communication, give your employees a platform to be heard, boost engagement, strengthen the company culture, align employees with company policies, streamline daily operations, build professional skills and so much more.